pieroproietti/penguins-eggs-book/50-chapter-5.md

 # installing node.js

-To install Node**.**js and npm on different Linux distributions, here are the steps for Debian**-**based, Arch**-**based, Red Hat**-**based, and Fedora**-**based systems:
+To install Node.js and npm on different Linux distributions, here are the steps for Debian**-**based, Arch**-**based, Red Hat**-**based, and Fedora**-**based systems: